valterm/esphome-ha-display/README.md

 Whenever I remembered something that made the code better I only applied it from then onwards; I didn't rework the already written code.

+The code is also sparsely commented, which will be improved soon.

 Use at your own risk.
 ```

 </span>

 </div>

 ## Display Elements
 It has the following elements on screen: